Adamsville, Ohio

 Adamsville is a village in Muskingum County, Ohio, United States.
-The population was 114 at the 2010 census.
+The population was 140 at the 2020 census.
+It is part of the Zanesville micropolitan area.

 History

-Adamsville was laid out in 1832, and named after John Quincy Adams or according to another source, Mordecai Adams, the proprietor of the village.
+Adamsville was laid out in 1832 and named after John Quincy Adams or according to another source, Mordecai Adams, the proprietor of the village.
 A post office called Adamsville has been in operation since 1837.
 The village was incorporated in 1864.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.05 sqmi, all land.